prescientmoon/solar-conflux/typescript/option/README.md

 # Option

-Probably the most opinionated implementation of the Option type for typescript.
+Probably the most opinionated implementation of the Option type for TypeScript.

 ## Features: